KarimaTouhami/simple_shell/README.md

 - write (man 2 write)

 ## Compilation
-- Your shell will be compiled this way:
+- Our shell will be compiled this way:

 `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh`

 ## Testing:
--Your shell should work like this in interactive mode:
+- Our shell should work like this in interactive mode:
 ```
 $ ./hsh
 ($) /bin/ls